CashMoney-Relentless/3-pin-3-cylinder-Gauge-To-Beamng-or-other-/README.md

 ## Troubleshooting
 - If BeamNG's `io.open` to COM5 fails, enable `USE_UDP_FALLBACK` and configure BeamNG telemetry to UDP.
 Then adapt the Processing sketch's UDP section (comment included) to read telemetry.
 - If Serial ports fail to open in Processing, try running Processing as Administrator.
-- Always use a proper driver for gauge coils; Arduino pins cannot drive them directly.

 ## Notes
-- You can adjust mapping in Processing: `map(rpm, 0, 8000, 5000, 700)` to fit your gauge.
+- You can adjust the miliseconds between the pulses in Processing to fit your gauge.
-- The pipeline is: BeamNG (COM5) -> Processing -> Arduino (COM4) -> gauge.